-- Keep your menu simple and keep potentially hazardous foods (i.e. meat, eggs, dairy products, cut fruit and vegetables, etc.) to a minimum. - ❖ Foods prepared in a private home are not allowed to be sold or distributed. - Federally inspected, pre-cooked hamburgers are permitted if reheated for immediate service. - ❖ Meat, poultry, dairy products, and eggs must be obtained from an inspected and approved source.
-Obtaining these items from a farm gate is not permitted. - ❖ It is best to cook food to order which will help reduce the time food is stored in the Temperature Danger Zone of 4°C (40°F) to 60°C (140°F).
+- Keep your menu simple and keep potentially hazardous foods (i.e. meat, eggs, dairy products, cut fruit and vegetables, etc.) to a minimum. - \circ Foods prepared in a private home are not allowed to be sold or distributed. - We encourage federally inspected, pre-cooked hamburgers if they are reheated for immediate service over the preparation of raw hamburgers. - Meat, poultry, dairy products, and eggs must be obtained from an inspected and approved source.
+Obtaining these items from a farm gate is not permitted.
+It is best to cook food to order which will help reduce the time food is stored in the Temperature Danger Zone of 4°C (40°F) to 60°C (140°F).